-A string of at least sixteen head keepers, starting with Samuel Foster and ending with Walter Korwek are known to have served at the light.
+A string of at least seventeen head keepers, starting with Samuel Foster, are known to have served at the light.
 Keeper Robert Allen, who had the longest tenure as head keeper, received many accolades during his service.
 In 1913, he was awarded a lifesaving medal for rescuing two people who were about to drown while swimming near the pier.
 Victor Osburg was teaching Ruth McLaughlin to swim, when the current swept the pair into deep water.
 Keeper Allen was on the pier lighting up the beacon and quickly tied a line to a mop handle, which he was able to toss out to Osburg.
 After reeling the man in, Keeper Allen removed some of his clothes and plunged into the water after Miss McLaughlin, who had sunk by this time.
 Keeper Allen swam some sixty yards and then dove down, retrieved the woman, and brought her to the pier.
 A lifesaving crew had arrived on the scene by this time, and, after expelling water from Mrs. McLaughlin, they performed artificial respiration for four minutes before she finally revived.

 Keeper Allen was awarded the lighthouse efficiency pennant for having the best-kept station in the district in 1914 and 1915.
 In 1918, Allen helped extinguish a fire aboard the fishing tug Gannet, and the following year, he, his assistants, and two of the keepers’ wives were recognized for helping rescue the crew of the steamer Tempest, which foundered in the channel near Erie Harbor.
 Finally, in 1925, Keeper Allen helped extinguish a fire that raged on the peninsula for several days.

 The historic North Pierhead Lighthouse is now a popular destination for fishermen and for people just wanting to take a picturesque stroll in Presque Isle State Park.